mpc-bioinformatics/McQuaC/docu/parameter_overview.md

 **Examples**: `" -htp 'Digitizer_CurrentTemp' "` for extracting the digitizer current temperature only.

-**References**: You can use and SQLite Browser to determine available headers.
+**References**: You can use SQLite-Browser to determine available headers.
 Alternatively, run `bruker_extract_custom_headers.py`, which will print all possible headers that can be extracted.

 ---